sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_51_CPUregisters/Quiz01.md

 **Description**

-a) EAX is mostly a General purpose Register.
-Also the return values of the functions are normally kept in this register.

-b) EAX is mostly a General purpose Register.
-Also the return values of the functions are normally kept in this register.

-c) EAX is mostly a General purpose Register.
-Also the return values of the functions are normally kept in this register.

-d) EAX is mostly a General purpose Register.
+EAX is mostly a General purpose Register.
 Also the return values of the functions are normally kept in this register.

 ---
 ---